 These nuts are cultivated in many areas of India.
 They can be eaten raw or toasted before they are eaten, with a flavor that is similar to an almond, with the toasted nuts having a slightly stronger flavor.

-What did we miss?
+What did I miss?
 Have you been to Diwali?
 What else needs to be on the must eat list?